kurzgesagt-inanutshell/The-Night-Sky/README.md

 **Code:** All of the code in this repository is shared under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0).

 **Data:** The data in this repository belongs to the original authors of the data.
-Please use the references section to look up the original version.
+Please use the **Data** section above to look up the original version.

 <a name="about"/>